build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 enter our private network without exposing listening ports from that private network.

-The next two code snippets show how we can create such inlet and outlet nodes and tunnel HTTP, over TCP, through it.
+The next two code snippets show how we can create such inlet and outlet nodes and tunnel HTTP, over TCP, through them.

 Create a file at `examples/02-inlet.rs` and copy the below code snippet to it.